-- 1 nice outfit (conservative dress/skirt for women and nice shirt/neat pants for men) - 1-2 pair casual but neat pants - 1 pair nice pants - 1-2 pair jeans - Long-sleeve cotton shirts or blouses and a few T-shirts - 2 light sweaters - Exercise/sports clothes (optional, depending on your interests) - Swimsuit - Underwear (one- to two-week supply) - Long underwear (1 pair, silk-takes up less space) - Socks (one-week supply) - Hat and sunglasses (the desert sun will be bright) - A warmer coat (a heavy fleece shell will work with a sweater) - 1 pair of comfortable everyday shoes that are fairly dressy and good for walking.
+- 1 nice outfit (conservative dress/skirt for women and nice shirt/neat pants for men) - 1-2 pair casual but neat pants - o 1 pair nice pants - 1-2 pair jeans - Long-sleeve cotton shirts or blouses and a few T-shirts - 2 light sweaters - Exercise/sports clothes (optional, depending on your interests) - Swimsuit - Underwear (one- to two-week supply) - Long underwear (1 pair, silk-takes up less space) - Socks (one-week supply) - Hat and sunglasses (the desert sun will be bright) - A warmer coat (a heavy fleece shell will work with a sweater) - 1 pair comfortable everyday shoes that are fairly dressy and good for walking.
 Your shoes should be sturdy.
-Bring an extra pair if you have large feet, because larger sizes are difficult or impossible to find. - 1 pair sandals for outdoors (Tevas or Chacos are great) - 1 pair sneakers and/or 1 pair light hiking boots - 1 pair of house slippers
+Bring an extra pair if you have large feet, because larger sizes are difficult or impossible to find. - 1 pair sandals for outdoors (Tevas or Chacos are great) - 1 pair sneakers and/or 1 pair light hiking boots - Scarf (large enough to cover hair: for visiting mosques, churches, and other holy places) - 2 long cotton skirts - 1 pair of house slippers